 - 7.1.5 The residential accommodation policies within the LDP will seek to address current and future residential needs by ensuring sufficient land is made available to meet future housing requirements.
-The housing policies will therefore aim to: - Ensure an appropriate supply of land to accommodate the new housing required to grow the population; - Promote sustainable housing development within the urban footprint to secure a compact urban form and more sustainable patterns of development; - Facilitate city centre living to grow the residential population of the city centre, through the adaption and re-use of vacant and under-utilised land and buildings, particularly as part of mixed use developments; - Secure higher density development whilst protecting the quality of the urban environment and established residential environments; - Protect the small settlements and rural area from urban development pressures; - Manage the supply of housing, including affordable housing, in response to changing housing need; - Nurture the development of balanced local communities by achieving an appropriate mix of house types, sizes and tenures; - Secure mixed tenure housing developments; - Promote regeneration and renewal in areas of social need; and - Build strong, inclusive and cohesive communities for people from all backgrounds.
+The housing policies will therefore aim to: - Ensure an appropriate supply of land to accommodate the new housing required to grow the population; - Promote sustainable housing development within the urban footprint to secure a compact urban form and more sustainable patterns of development; - Facilitate city centre living to grow the residential population of the city centre, through the adaption and re-use of vacant and under-utilised land and buildings, particularly as part of mixed use developments; - Secure higher density development whilst protecting the quality of the urban environment and established residential environments; - Protect the small settlements and rural area from urban development pressures; - Manage the supply of housing, including affordable housing, in response to changing housing need; - Nurture the development of balanced local communities by achieving an appropriate mix of house types, sizes and tenures; - Secure mixed tenure housing developments; - Promote regeneration and renewal in areas of social need; - Build strong, inclusive and cohesive communities for people from all backgrounds; and - Ensure an appropriate supply of housing to provide for those with specialist housing need including specialist residential accommodation and care-related facilities specific accommodation for travellers, shared forms of housing and purpose built student accommodation.